OupsSoo/OupsSoo/README.md

 📫 How to reach me I have discord which u can contact me at (no ahaha)

-PGP: 0x27RW4C1I | @seela : Kasia Web | website : https://fate-stresser.com/
+PGP: 0x27RW4C1I | @seela : Inay Web | webmaster on darlingcookies.